Confessed serial killer hid in plain sight, then broke own rules

 "In prior cases, he had enough self-control to walk away from it," Doll said.
 "But with Samantha, he didn't."

-Koenig's case dominated local news, and supporters raised a reward fund, held candlelight vigils and gave self-defense lessons to coffee stand servers.
+Koenig's case dominated local news, and supporters raised a reward fund, held candlelight vigils and gave self-defence lessons to coffee stand servers.

 Keyes got a thrill from following the news coverage, so long as his name was not linked to the case, investigators said.
 When he was identified by a Vermont television station in the summer as the suspect in the murder of the Curriers, he became so angry he stopped speaking to investigators for two months.